Places Visited: Delhi, Agra, Jaipur, Khimsar, Jaisalmer, Dechu, Narlai, Udaipur

 The first half of the day’s journey takes us across a vast, dusty plain studded with giant boulder hills and old-fashioned market towns populated by semi-nomadic Rabari herders and other traditional Rajasthani castes.
 In the west, the shadowy wall of the Aravalli Mountains gradually grows more distinct.
 Before climbing into the range, you’ll pause at Ranakpur to visit a cluster of richly sculpted Jain temples.
 From there, the road ascends steeply then follows an undulating course through a rural hinterland inhabited mostly by Bhil farmers.
 Having checked into your hotel in Udaipur, you should have time to wander down to the lakeside to see the city’s great Rajput palaces in the sunset light.

-Tours of the city’s royal palaces, and nearby temples, ghats and royal gardens take up most of today.
+Tours of the city’s royal palaces, the old city and the Jagdish Temple take up most of today.
 In the afternoon, you’ll be at leisure to relax back at your hotel or shop for souvenirs in the lakeside boutiques.

-Udaipur’s City Palace, seat of the Sisodia Dynasty, holds a feast of Rajput architecture, .and yields magnificent views over Pichola Lake to the Aravallis.
-After visiting its museums, apartments and courtyard gardens, wander down to the Jagdish Temple nearby before heading into the old city to explore the markets.
+Udaipur’s City Palace, seat of the Sisodia Dynasty, holds a feast of Rajput architecture and yields magnificent views over Pichola Lake to the Aravallis.
+After visiting its palaces, wander down to the Jagdish Temple nearby before heading into the old city to explore the markets.
 Late afternoon is the time to be at the water’s edge, soaking up the sunset colours and unique atmosphere of this romantic city.
+Enjoy a sunset high tea cruise on the lake in the evening.

 ✓ 13 nights accommodation